 The Republic of Crimea is not a sovereign country.
 Crimea is a peninsula that is located to the south of Ukraine between the Black Sea and the Sea of Azov and is home to a population of 2,033,736.
 It is claimed both by Russia and Ukraine.

-Crimea has been inhabited from time immemorial and has been part of the Greek, Roman, Byzantine, and Ottoman empires.
+It has been inhabited from time immemorial and has been part of the Greek, Roman, Byzantine, and Ottoman empires.
 By the 15th century, however, the fragmented region came together and Crimea emerged as a united regional power.
-In the late 18th century, Crimea became part of the Russian Empire when Catherine II (the Great) annexed the peninsula.
+In the late 18th century, the region became a part of the Russian Empire when Catherine II (the Great) annexed the peninsula.

-In 1954, Crimea was transferred to the Ukrainian Soviet Socialist Republic on the occasion of the 300th anniversary of Ukraine’s submission to Russia and the Pereyaslav Agreement.
+In 1954, the region was transferred to the Ukrainian Soviet Socialist Republic on the occasion of the 300th anniversary of Ukraine’s submission to Russia and the Pereyaslav Agreement.
 By 1991 with the disintegration of the USSR, the Crimean Peninsula became part of Ukraine as an autonomous republic.

 Russia retained a presence in Crimea since Sevastopol was the headquarters of the Russian Black Sea Fleet but the rest of the region was part of Ukraine.
 In 2014, however, Ukraine broke out in an internal revolution in which President Viktor Yanukovych was ousted.
 Russia took this opportunity to occupy important public buildings and annexed Crimea.
 A referendum was conducted and most of the inhabitants of Crimea chose to remain as part of Russia.